autonomousEnterprises/AwesomeEcosystem/contributing.md

 ## Contribution Rewards

-By making a Pull Request, please leave your **Polygon Network Address**, so you can get rewarded with ELABS Token in the next Round.
+By making a Pull Request, please leave your **Polygon Network Address** is the *Pull Request Comment Section*, so you can get rewarded with ELABS Token in the next Round.

 > [Find out more about ELABS here](https://elabs.ecosis.io)